ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/storage-design.md

 {{site.data.keyword.attribute-definition-list}}

-# Storage design
+# Storage design Considerations
 {: #Storage-Design-Considerations}

-When you design storage for disaster recovery in {{site.data.keyword.redhat_openshift_notm}} environments byusing Portworx, consider the following key factors.
+When you design storage for disaster recovery in {{site.data.keyword.redhat_openshift_notm}} environments by using ODF, consider the following key factors.

-- Include required storage for Portworx metadata.
-It is recommended to use the internal Portworx key-value database (KVDB).
-For more information, see [Setting up the Portworx key-value store](/docs/openshift?topic=openshift-storage_portworx_kv_store).
-For prerequisites and to learn more about what the key value does, see the [Portworx documentation](https://docs.portworx.com/portworx-enterprise/operations/kvdb-for-portworx/internal-kvdb){: external}.

-- Determine if storage encryption is needed.
-There are options for using {{site.data.keyword.hscrypto}} or {{site.data.keyword.keymanagementservicelong_notm}}.
-For more information, see [Understanding encryption for Portworx](/docs/openshift?topic=openshift-storage_portworx_encryption).

-- Consider the Storage capacity needed to for the journal devices storage.
-Journal devices allow Portworx to write logs directly to a local disk on your worker node.

-- Use cloud storage drives with the latest version to dynamically provision the Portworx volumes.
-If you don’t want to use cloud drives, you must manually attach volumes to worker nodes.
+- ODF creates a virtualized storage layer, where your app data is replicated for high availability.
+Because ODF abstracts your underlying storage, you can use ODF to create File, Block, or Object storage claims from the same underlying raw block storage.

-- Portworx is a software-defined storage (SDS), it aggregates “storage" that is declared, to the Portworx cluster and then creates virtual pool of "persistent storage" that is available to your containers.
+- ODF is a software-defined storage (SDS), it aggregates storage that is declared, to the ODF cluster and then creates virtual pool of "persistent storage" that is available to your containers.

 - The "storage" can be local to the worker node hype-Converged with compute/storage using solid-state drive storage device or *attached* to the worker node or VPC block storage.
+The type of storage you use depends on the compute node types, such as VPC vs Bare Metals, and storage model such as external vs internal.

+- ODF uses storage volumes in multiples of 3 and replicates your app data across these volumes.
+The underlying storage volumes that you use for ODF depends on your OCP cluster type.
+For VPC clusters that use virtual machines, the storage volumes are **Block Storage for VPC storage volumes**.

+- For production use or in scenarios with heavy workloads, use dedicated storage nodes for ODF.
+By separating the operations of storage nodes, you can achieve better performance and scalability for your storage infrastructure.

-- For performance considerations, use VPC Block storage 10 IOPS for worker nodes.
+- When using VPC clusters with VSIs, for performance considerations, use VPC Block storage 10 IOPS for worker nodes.

--  Portworx requires at least 3 worker nodes with raw and unformatted block storage.
-Make sure that you spread the nodes evenly across the availability zones.
+- In OpenShift Data Foundation (ODF), the replication factor is set to 3 by default.
+When you add capacity, plan to add storage nodes in multiples of 3.

+- Plan to have fewer than nine storage devices per node.
+This helps prevent potential bottlenecks and enhances the efficiency of data access and retrieval.

-- You can optimize the performance of your Portworx volumes by matching the type of workload you're running with a suitable IO profile.
-Please refer to [Portworx Prerequsites on RedHat Openshift on IBM Cloud](https://docs.portworx.com/portworx-enterprise/platform/ibm-cloud){: external}for additional information.
+- You can optimize the performance of your ODF volumes by matching the type of workload you're running with a suitable IO profile.

 - Choose at least two {{site.data.keyword.redhat_openshift_notm}} clusters that are located in different regions.

-- Ensure the OpenShift clusters have sufficient [Raw and unformatted block storage](/docs/openshift?topic=openshift-utilities#manual_block) so that you can build your Portworx storage layer.

-- Include your [Portworx key-value store](/docs/openshift?topic=openshift-storage_portworx_kv_store).
-Because both clusters are in different regions, each cluster must use its own key-value store.
-It is recommended to use the internal Portworx key-value database (KVDB).

-- Determine if encryption is needed by Enable Portworx [Volume encryption](/docs/containers?topic=containers-storage_portworx_encryption) for your cluster.

 ## Resources
 {: #storage-design-resources}

-Follow the instructions to [Install Portworx](/docs/openshift?topic=openshift-storage_portworx_deploy) with the disaster recovery plan in both of your clusters.
-If you installed Portworx without the disaster recovery plan in one of your clusters already, you must re-install Portworx in that cluster with the disaster recovery plan.
-Make sure that you configure the Portworx key-value store that each cluster uses.

-Follow the [Portworx documentation](https://docs.portworx.com/portworx-enterprise/operations/disaster-recovery){: external} to create a cluster pair, enable disaster recovery mode, and schedule data migrations between your cluster

-For more information on storage design considerations, see [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview).
+For more information on storage design considerations, see [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview) and [Understanding OpenShift Data Foundation](https://cloud.ibm.com/docs/openshift?topic=openshift-ocs-storage-prep)

-To review Portworx storage limitations, see [Limitations](/docs/openshift?topic=openshift-storage_portworx_plan#portworx_limitations).